Dystopia-Labs/contracts/TERMS_OF_SERVICE.md

 24. Notwithstanding any provision in these Terms to the contrary, no Party shall be liable hereunder for any consequential, special, or punitive damages (including lost profits).

-25. You accept and acknowledge that there are risks associated with holding or using $WGMI and using the Ethereum Network, including but not limited to, the risk of losing access to your Ethereum address due to loss of private keys, seed words or other credentials, and the risk of unknown vulnerabilities in the $WGMI smart contract code or the Ethereum Network Protocol.
+25. You accept and acknowledge that there are risks associated with holding or using $WGMI and using the Ethereum Network and the Polygon Network, including but not limited to, the risk of losing access to your Ethereum address and your Polygon address due to loss of private keys, seed words or other credentials, and the risk of unknown vulnerabilities in the $WGMI smart contract code, the Ethereum Network Protocol, or the Polygon Network Protocol.
 You acknowledge and accept all such risks and agree that Dystopia Labs is not responsible and is not liable for any loss of value you may experience as a result.
 You accept and acknowledge that Dystopia Labs will not be responsible for any losses, failures, disruptions, errors, distortions, or delays you may experience when holding or using $WGMI however caused.

 ##### Amendments; Updates to the Terms

 26. Dystopia Labs reserves the right, in Dystopia Labs’ sole and absolute discretion, to change, modify, add, or remove portions of these Terms at any time, by posting the amended terms here.
 You will be deemed to have accepted such changes following such amendment, and such amended terms will be effective immediately.

-Last Updated: October 21st, 2021
+Last Updated: January 25th, 2022